omniosorg/omniosorg.github.io/_docs/info/bhyve_migrate.md

 # Migrating an OmniOS virtual machine from KVM to bhyve

-This is a walk-through of how I moved a development OmniOSce bloody virtual machine from KVM to bhyve under an OmniOS r151028 global zone.
+This is a walk-through of how I moved a development OmniOS bloody virtual machine from KVM to bhyve under an OmniOS r151028 global zone.
 In the end, this process turned out to be much easier than I feared; the main thing was making sure that the root pool was mountable on the new system.